bueltge/Markdown-for-MantisBT/README.md

 # Markdown plugin for MantisBT
+It's help convert some Markdown to html-style.

 ## Description
 It's help convert some Markdown to html-style in Mantis Bug Tracker.
-For highlighting the source use the Manits plugin [highlightcode](https://github.com/mantisbt-plugins/highlightcode)
+For highlighting the source use the Manits plugin [highlightcode](https://github.com/mantisbt-plugins/highlightcode).

 [Mantis Bug Tracker](http://www.mantisbt.org/) (MantisBT) is a free popular web-based bugtracking system.